-A female model that appears often in his erotic photos is Fernande.
-She was his muse and he photographed her during various stages of her life.
-We don't know much about her.
-She might have been a prostitute and maybe she was Jean's lover.
+A female model that appears often in his work is Fernande.
+She was his muse and he photographed her during the various stages of her life.
 With her he created his best work.

 Stereo photos of Jean Agélou are more rare than his French Postcards.
 In 1906, he produced a series of at least 236 photos in 9x16cm format.
 These were branded Stéréo Nu (Stereo Nude) and can be recognised by the abbreviation S.N.
 They were available as glass stereoviews and paper stereocards and sold individually or in sets of 12 or 25.
 They were also marketed through a bimonthly magazine Le Stéréo-Nu.
 Each copy included 12 stereo images.
 The reader could cut out the views and place them in a stereoscope.

 From 1911, Agélou published at least 41 series of stereo photos on paper with the J.A. logo.
-My stereoviews are from these series.
-Some stereoviews are paper stereocards with an unusual size of 9 x 15cm.
-I've not seen stereocards in this format before.
-One of these cards is cropped, perhaps done by the original owner to make it fit for his stereoscope.
-I've also seen these sizes mounted on 8,5 x 17cm cardboards.
-This format was more common and supported by many stereoscopes.
-The other stereocards in my collection are in this more common format.
+They have a size of 9 x 15cm or 8,5 x 17cm and exist in black & white or with a sepia tone.
+Some of the stereocards in my collection are cropped, perhaps done by the original owner to make it fit for his stereoscope, others are mounted on 8,5 x 17cm cardboards.
+This format was more common and supported by more stereoscopes.

 Jules Richard published his erotic stereo photos as glass stereoviews but Agélou's photos with the J.A. logo were only available as paper stereocards.
 Nudity in photographs was banned in France in 1908.
 Erotic images were often secretly sold by street vendors and I think that paper stereocards were easier to trade than the fragile and more expensive glass slides.